 20. General rights to prospect and protection of certain Crown land

-(1) The Minister, the Director General of Mines, a warden or a mining registrar may issue or cause to be issued to a person upon being satisfied as to the identity of the applicant and payment of the prescribed fee a Miner’s Right which is not transferable and not limited in term and such a Miner’s Right shall be in the prescribed form.
+(1) The Minister, the Director General of Mines or a mining registrar may issue or cause to be issued to a person upon being satisfied as to the identity of the applicant and payment of the prescribed fee a Miner’s Right which is not transferable and not limited in term and such a Miner’s Right shall be in the prescribed form.

 (2) Subject to this Act the holder of a Miner’s Right is authorised to do all or any of the following things —